Are you planning on doing a Hiroshima day trip from Osaka or Kyoto? Great, we are here to help.

 Night: Back To Kyoto or Osaka From Hiroshima

 After you watch the beautiful sunset behind the iconic torii gate, it is time to head back.
-Though Hiroshima is a great city, there isn’t a lot of things to do at night.
+Though Hiroshima is a great city, there aren’t a lot of things to do at night.

 This concludes the Hiroshima day trip itinerary from Kyoto or Osaka!
 I hope this guide helped you determine the things to do in Hiroshima in one day.